cccbr/runningatower/content/docs/070-RingingChamber/index.md

 ### Spare ropes

-Insert link to information in 'Belfry Upkeep’.
+See relevant information in [Rope section of 'Belfry Upkeep'](https://belfryupkeep.cccbr.org.uk/docs/120-ropes/).

 It is a good idea to have a few usable spares to cover any bell, as needed.

 Do you have at least one person able, and willing, to check the ropes at suitable intervals?
-Perhaps, a local society 'expert'?
-Can they identify and correct any wear points, change or repair a rope if needed, and be prepared to order new ones when needed?
+If not a local society 'expert' may be able to assist.
+If a person is avilable locally, can they identify and correct any wear points, change or repair a rope if needed.
+If ropes do need professional maintenance or replacement there are a number of manufacturers.
+Their details are often advertised in the Ringing World and on social media.

 If unsure, consider contacting your local Association Towers & Belfries Committee